sauliuso/tg-notification-service/README.md

 2. Run `docker compose build --pull --no-cache` to build fresh images
 3. Run `docker compose up` (the logs will be displayed in the current shell)
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-5. Run `docker compose restart worker` to restart Messenger worker
+5. Start Messenger consumer by running `docker compose exec -it php bin/console messenger:consume async`
 6. Run `docker compose down --remove-orphans` to stop the Docker containers.

 ## Using the service

 POST /api/notifications
 ------